hpsc-lab/OpenFHE.jl/README.md

 ```
 This will create a `LocalPreferences.toml` file in your current project directory with the
 `libopenfhe_julia` preference set accordingly.
 As advised, you need to restart Julia for
 the change to take effect.
-By calling `set_library!()` without an argument, you revert to
+By calling `OpenFHE.set_library!()` without an argument, you revert to
 using JLL-provided library again.

 In case the custom library has been deleted, loading OpenFHE.jl will fail.
 In that case,